km1000101/sign_language_translator/README.md

+# ADD the Preprocessing that was done, highlight the Dataset used, etc...
 # 🗣️ Speech-to-Sign-language Translator

 **An application that takes in live speech or audio recording as input, converts it into text, and displays the relevant Indian Sign Language images or GIFs.**